Virgula0/hidden-tear/README.md

 * This project was updated by Virgula0 and coded by Uktu Sen
 - New features:
 * A new advanced server script was added that saves data into database
-* All information are sent if there is an internet connection and the ransomware waiting for it if there isn't.
+* All informations are sent if there is an internet connection and the ransomware wait for it if there isn't.
 * You can see all target information with Server Attacker panel
 * Script can also send you an email with datas
 * It can encrypt also exe files and it doesn't get collisions with other processes now
-* After the double click on it, virus disappears and it can ecnrypt with no collision due to this Move.Directory function
 * It encrypt now a lot of files with a lot of extensions more and changing desktop icon with information about hacking attack
 * Hidden Tear decryptor now advise if files have been decrypted or not.
 * Hidden Tear Decryptor now is able to decrypt the same directories of hidden-tear ransomware.